DuckThom/google-colors-generator/README.md

 ## Contributions

-If you see something that could be improved, feel free to send a Pull Request.
+If you see something that could be improved, feel free to send a Pull Request on the `master` branch.
 Please use [PSR-2](http://www.php-fig.org/psr/psr-2/) where possible.